roman-milk/roman-milk.github.io/spanked-to-submission.md

  "I suppose."

  After a brief pause, she asked, "Thinking back to your male relationships in high school, college and your marriage, were you submissive?"
-Report_Story #2